 The results of the cohort study showed a lower rate of penis enlargement with topical treatment, although this was not statistically significant.
 Overall, several previous studies have shown equivalent effectiveness of intramuscular testosterone to topical testosterone for increasing penile size – both longitudinally (length) and transversely (width), although there was a trend towards a greater increase in size in the parenteral group compared to topical (Taghavi et al., 2022).
 A similar study conducted by Nerli et al.(Nerli et al., 2009) also reported no significant difference in the effectiveness of topical or parenteral testosterone in increasing pre-operative penile size in children with proximal hypospadias, both longitudinally (length) and width (diameter of the glans penis).
 The increase in penis size which tends to be higher in the intramuscular testosterone injection group can be caused by several factors, one of the most important being the level of absorption of testosterone itself.

-4.4 The Side Effects of Intramuscular Testosterone Injection and Topical Testosterone

 This research found that only one study subject in the intramuscular testosterone injection group experienced pubic hair growth, while no subject experienced rash or discoloration in the genital area.
 These results are in line with Mohammadipour's research, where fine pubic hair growth was found in 10/18 (55.5%) cases of hypospadias who were given intramuscular testosterone injections for 3 months.
 Meanwhile, in the Chalapati study, it was found that 2/13 (15.3%) patients in the topical testosterone group experienced pubic hair growth, and 1/13 (7.69%) patients in the topical testosterone group experienced dermatitis which was probably caused by inadequate absorption.
 Predicted (Chalapathi et al., 2003; Mohammadipour et al., 2020).